 And then they needed some extra help in the form of water to help wash it all down

 Before long, a number of contestants started slowing down a little and a lot of head-shaking was going on.

 And then before you knew it, we had a winner!
 He made it look so easy.

 It was fun to watch, but I don’t think I could ever compete in a food-eating contest.

 Friday nights is also karaoke night and we stayed for that and even sang a couple of songs.
-It was great fun and there we no bad singers at all.
+It was great fun and there we no bad singers at all (not on that night, anyway).
 It seems we have quite a lot of talent in this village.

 Our lovely rescue dog, Abby, continues to grow in confidence by the day.
 She loves the beach and has even found a little beach buddy to play with.